Child Custody Mediation Attorneys in Washington County

 - An approach to resolving custody disputes

 At FairWell Family Law Mediation, we understand the importance of finding a just and right resolution to legal disputes concerning child custody.
 During family law litigation, it can be easy for the parties to lose sight of what is most important.
-However, in a mediation setting, the parties are positioned to find common ground to help put aside their differences for the good of their child.
+However, in a mediation setting, such as divorce mediation, the parties are positioned to find common ground to help put aside their differences for the good of their child.

 Reach out to an Experienced Child Custody Mediator in Washington County